 To distribute the fields evenly between the topmost and bottommost fields, choose Align, Distribute Or Center >Distribute Vertically.

 To distribute the fields evenly between the leftmost and rightmost fields, choose Align, Distribute Or Center >Distribute Horizontally.

-Note: The Distribute command at the bottom in the right hand pane has a different function.
+note: The Distribute command in Tools > Forms has a different function.
 Use that command to send your form to others, who fill in the information and return the data to you.